WPI-FSAE/goatdash/backend/README.md

 ## Configuring Server to Run on Start

 This can be done multiple ways, see this StackExchange question for more details: [How to Start an Application Automatically on Boot](https://unix.stackexchange.com/questions/56957/how-to-start-an-application-automatically-on-boot)

+Currently, the ```../start.sh``` script is configured to run on boot, and starts a TM server in the background.